 Angelica is 5 years old.
-She was referred to the Creative Mentoring programme to help support her with her changes in home placement and imminent move across the country.
-Angelica's language was extremely limited when she started her Creative Mentoring journey.
-She struggled to read and she struggled massively with new people and surroundings, a concern for her teachers.
+She was referred to the Creative Mentoring programme to help support her with her changes in placement and imminent move across the country and to a new school.
+Angelica's language was extremely limited when she started her Creative Mentoring journey and struggled massively with new people and surroundings, a concern for her teachers.

 Angelica worked with her Creative Mentor for 1-2 hours a week, where they explored the "make believe" through arts processes.
 There was a clear structure to each session and the Creative Mentor ensured they were being fluid, flexible and adaptive in their approach.
-Over time, Angelica developed more trust with her Creative Mentor and the creative activities they would do together.
+Overtime, Angelica developed more trust with the Creative Mentor and creative activities they would do together.

 In a time where everything was uncertain for Angelica, her Creative Mentor has been her constant.
 Her confidence with her language has come on leaps and bounds, especially when developing key social skills and understanding politeness and social cues correctly.
-Teachers have shared that Angelica runs back to her classroom and excitedly shares what she has done with her Creative Mentor with her teachers and friends.
+Teacher's have shared that Angelica runs back to her classroom and excitedly shares what they've done with their Creative Mentor with their teacher and friends.